-The aim is to support projects that move CCU/CCS technology to a higher TRL.
-Only projects ending at TRL 5 or higher will be eligible for funding.
+The Call Module aims to support projects reaching TRL 5 or above.
 However, activities at lower TRLs may be included if they contribute to the higher TRL goal of the overall project.

 The acceleration of CCU/CCS technology deployment also depends on costs, markets and supporting frameworks.
 The Australian Renewable Energy Agency (ARENA) has developed and applied the concept of a Commercial Readiness Index (CRI) as shown in the figure below.
 The CRI casts technologies in terms of their commercial value proposition and ability to obtain financing for deployment.